PDF-first analysis for construction teams vs BIM-centric QA/QC for design engineering firms, different tools for different roles.

 | Target audience | GCs, owners, subs | Design engineers |

-| SOC 2 compliance | In progress |
+| SOC 2 compliance | Type II |

 These platforms serve fundamentally different roles in the construction lifecycle.
 Structured AI, backed by Y Combinator, positions itself as an "AI workforce for construction design engineering."
-It lives inside the BIM environment — Revit, Word, Excel, SharePoint — and automates QA/QC for design engineering firms.
+It lives inside the BIM environment, Revit, Word, Excel, SharePoint, and automates QA/QC for design engineering firms.
 Helonic is built for the teams that receive those drawings: GCs, owners, and subcontractors who need to review 2D PDFs quickly and push findings into field tools.

 The BIM vs PDF divide is the fundamental split.
 Structured AI thrives when your team works in Revit and needs QA/QC automation during the design phase.
 It can learn your firm's specific standards and flag deviations automatically.
-Helonic works with the output of that design process — the 2D PDF drawing sets that get issued for construction.
+Helonic works with the output of that design process, the 2D PDF drawing sets that get issued for construction.
 Most GCs and subs never touch a Revit model; they work from PDFs, and that is where Helonic operates.

 Custom standards vs proprietary AI validation represent two different philosophies.
 Structured AI learns your firm's specific drafting standards and checks against them.
 Helonic takes a different approach: its proprietary AI model was built specifically for construction drawings, trained to detect coordination conflicts, code violations, and cross-discipline issues.
 One approach is about internal consistency; the other is about comprehensive issue detection.

 Field integration vs design integration.
-Helonic connects to Procore and Autodesk for downstream workflows — turning findings into RFIs, syncing with project management.
+Helonic connects to Procore and Autodesk for downstream workflows, turning findings into RFIs, syncing with project management.
 Structured AI integrates upstream into Revit and Office tools for the design production process.
 They occupy different positions in the project timeline.

-If you're a design engineer producing drawings in Revit, Structured AI is purpose-built for your workflow — it integrates directly into your BIM environment and learns your firm's standards.
+If you're a design engineer producing drawings in Revit, Structured AI is purpose-built for your workflow, it integrates directly into your BIM environment and learns your firm's standards.
 Helonic is designed for the teams reviewing those drawings after they're issued as PDFs.
 Many projects benefit from both: Structured AI in design, Helonic in construction.

 Helonic is optimized for 2D PDF analysis and does not directly process Revit or IFC models.
-This is intentional — most GCs, owners, and subcontractors work from issued PDF drawing sets, not live BIM models.
+This is intentional, most GCs, owners, and subcontractors work from issued PDF drawing sets, not live BIM models.
 If you need BIM-native QA/QC, Structured AI is the better fit for that specific use case.

 Yes, and it could make sense for large projects.
 The design engineering firm could use Structured AI to QA/QC their Revit models and documents before issuing drawings.
-The GC could then use Helonic to review the issued PDF set for coordination issues, code compliance, and cross-discipline conflicts — catching anything that slipped through or emerged between disciplines.
+The GC could then use Helonic to review the issued PDF set for coordination issues, code compliance, and cross-discipline conflicts, catching anything that slipped through or emerged between disciplines.

 Helonic.
 General contractors work with 2D PDF drawing sets, need Procore/Autodesk integration for RFI workflows, and want fast multi-discipline review without touching BIM software.
 Structured AI's Revit-centric approach and design engineering focus make it a poor fit for typical GC workflows.